Document issued on: February 22, 1999

 Comments and suggestions may be submitted at any time for Agency consideration to, Division of Clinical Laboratory Devices, HFZ-440, Office of Device Evaluation, 9200 Corporate Blvd., Rockville, MD, 20850.
 Comments may not be acted upon by the Agency until the document is next revised or updated.
 For questions regarding the use or interpretation of this guidance, contact Dr. Joseph Hackett at 301-594-3084 or by electronic mail, at JLH@cdrh.fda.gov.

 Additional copies are available from the Internet.
-You may also send an e-mail request to firstname.lastname@example.org to receive an electronic copy of the guidance or send a fax request to 301-827-8149 to receive a hard copy.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
 Please use the document number (1247) to identify the guidance you are requesting.

 Use of Abbreviated 510(k) Submissions for In Vitro Diagnostic Calibrators